 Advanced Placement (AP) is a program of college level courses and examinations for high school students which is sponsored by the College Board.
 AP exams are given once each year in May at participating high schools.
 Please have official scores forwarded to the Office of Admission.
 Gonzaga requirements for granting credit for individual AP subject exams are listed below.

 International Baccalaureate (IB) is a standardized and highly rigorous secondary school curriculum used worldwide.
 We will grant college credit for scores of 5 or better (6 for English) earned on certain Higher Level IB exams.
-Check our policy on granting credit for Higher Level IB exams and the policy regarding the IB diploma.
+Gonzaga policies on granting credit for Higher Level IB exams and the policy regarding the IB diploma are listed below.